 It enables teachers to enrich the content and structure of what they are teaching.
-It gives teachers additional means of encouraging student initiative.
-It allows teachers to expect more of students, to invite them to take greater responsibility for and be more active in their own learning.
+It gives teachers ad 2 onal means of encouraging student initiative.
+It allows teachers to expect more of students, to invite them to take greater responsibility for 1 d be more active in their own learning.
 It helps teachers to motivate students by providing the occasion and rationale for inviting students to relate what is being studied to their own experiences.